populimited/populi_travels/README.md

 # Populi Travels website

-Populi travel is a new Tour Operator, which will work as a reseller of Vox Mundi Services in the Vatican.
+Populi travel is a new Tour Operator, that will work as a reseller of Vox Mundi Services in the Vatican.

-The purpose of the website is to show available services, and allow customers to book activities.
+Out purpose is to build a website show available services, and allow customers to book activities.

-The bookings will be inserted in the Mundi software via API.
+The bookings will be inserted in the Vox Mundi software via API.

+You can find Api documentation at the end of this document.